yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 This session is presented by Ben.

 ***Objectives***: After this session, we hope you will be able to:
-> - Learn basic fundamentals about R
+> - Learn basic R functions and data structures
-> - Learn how to read data into R
+> - Learn how to read and visualize data in R
-> - Learn basic R functionalities and data structures
-> - Visualize data with R
+> - Get help in R
-> - Be able to use R on GIS data
+> - Use R on GIS data
 > - Understand early stages of the data analysis pipeline by playing with data

 ---